djangopackages/djangopackages/docs/management_commands.md

 ## check_package_examples

+Prints out stats about `PackageExample` objects, like the count of active and inactive objects.

+For active `PackageExample`s, checks that the URL is valid.
+If it isn't, the `PackageExample` is marked inactive.

+**Optional arguments**:

+- `limit`: `int`.
+Optional.
+Useful if you want to spot check the `PackageExample` table for bad URLs.

 ```shell
 docker-compose run django python manage.py check_package_examples
 ```

 ## cleanup_github_projects

+Migrates legacy (http) GitHub packages to https.
+Migrates existing packages that have moved on GitHub, so their data stays up-to-date.

 ```shell
 docker-compose run django python manage.py cleanup_github_projects [--limit=<number-of-records>]
 ```

 ## fix_grid_element

+Removes duplicate Element objects.

 ```shell
 docker-compose run django python manage.py fix_grid_element